ietf-scitt/charter/ietf-scitt-charter.md

 ## Generic Protocol Bindings for Information Model and Interaction Models

 The WG shall standardize request-response interactions ("external API") and potentially other generic interaction schemes provided to various actors to interact with the supply chain ecosystem.
-This includes standardizing inter-component messages (based on the interaction models) between supply chain actors to support easy reference implementations of SCITT building blocks by various organizations and easy industry-wide adaptation.
+This includes standardizing inter-component messages (based on the interaction models) and payload serialization between supply chain actors to support easy reference implementations of SCITT building blocks by various organizations and easy industry-wide adaptation.

 Milestones
 ==========